gabrielebardi/gabrielebardi/README.md

+Hi there 👋

-- 👋 Hi, I’m Gabriele, used to be automation solution developer in the financial industry.
-Now geek for passion.
+I’m Gabriele, a former automation solutions developer in finance, now coding for fun.
-- 👀 I’m interested in Blockchains, digital assets, structured products, DeFi and lately putting getting my hands dirty with ML and AI... but also, space, avionics, biohacking...
-- 🌱 Currently I am developing my own social network powered by AI.
-- 💞️ I’m genuinely curious about many thing.
-I love to drive innovation and my ultimate goal is to make sofisticated finacial products scalable and easier to access for retail investors as for institutional ones.
+I’m passionate about blockchain, digital assets, DeFi, AI/ML, and more.
+Currently building an AI-powered social network.

-- 📫 How to reach me? gabrielebardi.gb@gmail.com
+📫 Reach me at: gabrielebardi.gb@gmail.com

 <!---